In this article

-To start a business in Singapore, you need an easy guide on company incorporation procedure.
-We, at Singapore Company Incorporation, can assist you in the entire incorporation process, which generally takes only few hours if all the necessary documents and details are prepared well in advance.
+To start a business in Singapore, you need an easy guide on the company incorporation procedure.
+We, at Singapore Company Incorporation, can assist you in the entire incorporation process, which generally takes only a few hours if all the necessary documents and details are prepared well in advance.

 A private limited company is limited by shares and is a separate legal entity from its shareholders.
 It is recognised as a taxable entity in its own right.

 The key requirements to register a private limited company in Singapore are as follows: